Polymer/polymer-analyzer/design/comment-scanning.md

 ## Non-Goals
 - Implementing any "attached" comment annotation scanning.
 It was important to outline so that the scope of comment directives could be explained, but implementation will be left as future work.
+The current `jsdoc` property on JavaScript features is good enough for the moment.

 ## Background